farhan0167/farhan0167/README.md

 ## Hi there 👋

-• I'm a software engineer with a masters in computer engineering 🎓
+• I'm a software engineer working at a FinTech startup in NYC 🏙️

-• I'm interested in topics such as AI/ML, Data Science and Cloud Engineering 🌟
+• Love building developer tools 🛠️ in Python, and currently learning Go.